-We’ve all heard the saying “teamwork makes the dream work.”
+We’ve all heard the saying, “teamwork makes the dream work.”
 This is true both in and outside of an office setting.
 One way to ensure that your team works well together is by planning enjoyable team outings.

 CEO of O2E Brands Brian Scudamore says that team building is one of the most important investments a business can make.
-His company earned a spot as one of Canada’s best workplaces and attributes much of that success to team building.
+His company earned a spot as one of Canada’s best workplaces and he attributes much of that success to team building.

 1. Escape Room

 - Where To Start: Check out The Escape Room Directory to find an Escape Room in your area.
 You could also plan your own at your office.
 Make sure to follow up this great team outing with a victory meal!
-It’s a great way to debrief on strategies and discuss what team members learned about one another during the event.
+It’s a great way to debrief on strategies and discuss what team members learned about one another during the team-building game.

 2. Happy Hour